Sea Wolf (video game)

-Sea Wolf is a shooter video game manufactured by Midway, originally released for arcades in 1976.
-It is a video game update of an earlier coin-operated electro-mechanical Midway game, Sea Devil, itself based on Sega's 1966 coin-op electro-mechanical arcade submarine simulator Periscope.
+Sea Wolf is an arcade video game designed by Dave Nutting and released by Midway in 1976.
+It is a video game update of an electro-mechanical Midway game, Sea Devil, itself based on Sega's 1966 electro-mechanical arcade submarine simulator Periscope.
 The game was released in Japan by Taito.
+In Sea Wolf, the player, piloting an unseen submarine, launches torpedoes vertically in an attempt to sink ships moving horizontally across the screen before time runs out.
+The screen is viewed through a faux periscope mounted on the cabinet.

-Sea Wolf was designed by Dave Nutting.
-The game sold 10,000 arcade cabinets, and was the highest-grossing arcade video game of 1976 and 1977 in the United States, and Japan's fifth highest-grossing arcade video game of 1976.
+The game sold 10,000 arcade cabinets and was the highest-grossing arcade video game of 1976 and 1977 in the United States and Japan's fifth highest-grossing arcade video game of 1976.

 Midway released a color arcade sequel, Sea Wolf II, in 1978.
 In 1982, Commodore International produced cartridge ports of Sea Wolf for the VIC-20 and then-new Commodore 64 computers.

 Gameplay

-The player looks through a large periscope to aim at ships moving across the virtual sea line at the top of the screen, using a thumb button on the right handle of the scope to fire torpedoes.
+The player looks through a large periscope to aim at ships moving across the virtual sea line at the top of the screen, using a thumb button on the right handle of the scope to shoot torpedoes.
 The periscope swivels to the right and left, providing horizontal motion of a targeting cross-hair.
 The cabinet features a mixture of video game and older electro-mechanical technology for player feedback.
-Using back-lit transparencies reflected inside the scope, the number of torpedoes remaining are displayed, as well as a red "RELOAD" light which lights up momentarily when the player has launched five torpedoes.
+Using back-lit transparencies reflected inside the scope, the number of torpedoes remaining are displayed, as well as a red "RELOAD" light which illuminates momentarily when the player has launched five torpedoes.
 Additionally, when a ship is hit, a corresponding "explosion" light is reflected onto the screen image at the ship's approximate position.
 A blue overlay is affixed to the screen to provide a "water color" to the sea.
 Sounds include a sonar ping, the "whoosh" of launched torpedoes, torpedo explosions, and the klaxon sound of the PT boat racing across the screen.

 Sea Wolf is time-limited, with the player having an opportunity to win bonus time by reaching an operator-set score.
 The player's score is shown on the bottom half of the screen as well as the high score, one of the first known instances of a high score in a video game.
 Targets include destroyers, a fast-moving PT boat, and mines floating across the screen that serve as obstructions.